xwu/NumericAnnex/README.md

 ## Features

-- `BinaryInteger` exponentiation, greatest common divisor, and least common multiple functions.
+- `BinaryInteger` exponentiation, square root, cube root, greatest common divisor, and least common multiple functions.
 - `Complex`, a value type to represent complex values in Cartesian form.
 - `Rational`, a value type to represent rational values, which supports division by zero.